Real Estate Taxes in Florida and How They Are Calculated

 An additional exemption of up to $25,000 will be applied if the property’s assessed value is between $50,000 and $75,000.
 This exemption is not applied to school district taxes.

-As an example, you need to have closed by December 31, 2024 and be able to state the home is your primary residence by January 1st of the year, eg 2025, to apply for the homestead exemption by March 1st, 2025 for the 2025 tax year.
+As an example, you need to have closed by December 31, 2025 and be able to state the home is your primary residence by January 1st of the year, eg 2026, to apply for the homestead exemption by March 1st, 2026 for the 2026 tax year.
 The property appraiser’s values are based on values in January of the year but the values and millage rates are not finalized and released until August of the year and taxes are due in November.
 There are discounts available if you pay by November.

 If you have a mortgage with a lower down payment, the mortgage company will collect monthly and pay the taxes for you in November.
 Sometimes the lender has options with larger down payments to not include the taxes in your monthly payment by charging an add-on fee.
 If you pay cash, it is up to you to pay by November.

 A $50,000 exemption can reduce your tax obligation quite a bit for a lower priced home, but it won’t make that much of a dent in a higher priced home.
-The advantage of a Primary Residence is the SOH cap each year to the increase in actual taxes.
+The advantage of a Primary Residence is the SOH cap each year of 3% to the increase in actual taxes.

 Save Our Home Cap (SOH)